Industry luminaries program members

-Beginning in September 1997, Rick was appointed by Governor James B. Hunt as the North Carolina chief information officer to guide IT initiatives over his three-year tenure.
-He continues to work on state and local government as the Chair of the National Association of Chief Information Officers Corporate Leadership Council.
+Beginning in September 1997, Rick was appointed by Governor James B. Hunt as the North Carolina Chief Information Officer to guide IT initiatives over his three-year tenure.
+He continues to work with state and local government as the Chair of the National Association of Chief Information Officers Corporate Leadership Council.

 FORMER LAW ENFORCEMENT LEADER – PUBLIC SAFETY ADVISOR